Nepali Spell Checker Documentation

 Reasons you might not see suggestions

-In order not to go overboard while analyzing the text, by default, Nepali Spell Checker ignores certain types of terms.
+In order not to go overboard while analyzing a document, by default, Nepali Spell Checker ignores certain types of terms.

-Terms containing characters that are not used to write Nepali are ignored and are not flagged as incorrect, e.g., the English word "cat" or terms containing characters of non-Devanagari scripts are ignored since they are not used to write Nepali.
+Non-Devanagari terms are generally ignored and are not flagged as incorrect.
+Similarly, characters that are not used to write Nepali are generally not checked for their correctness.
+For example, the English word "cat" or other non-Devanagari terms are ignored since they are not used to write Nepali.

-Based on a popular enhancement request from our users, we are pleased to introduce the "Auto correct common errors" feature.
-With this feature, you are now able to auto correct common errors without having to accept the suggestions for such common misspelled terms.
+Based on a popular enhancement request from our users, we are pleased to introduce the "Autocorrect" feature.
+With this feature, you are now able to autocorrect common errors without having to accept the suggestions for such common misspelled words.

-The "Auto correct common errors" feature is not enabled by default.
-To activate this feature, select the "Auto correct common errors" checkbox before spell-checking your text.
+The "Autocorrect" feature is not enabled by default.
+To activate this feature, select the "Autocorrect" checkbox before spell-checking your document.

 Benefits of using the app